yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 :::note

-- Report for **utterances within intents/faq** highlights similar or extremely diverse utterances that must be edited within an intent/FAQ including clashes due to entity featurisation.
+*  **Utterances within intents/faqs** report identifies similar or highly diverse utterances that require editing within a specific intent/FAQ, including clashes caused by entity features.
-- Report for **utterances across intents/faqs** highlights similar utterances across the flows, it will recommend you to change any one utterance of the similar pair including clashes due to entity featurisation.
+* **Utterances across intents/FAQs** report identifies similar utterances across different flows and suggests modifying one of the similar utterances, taking into account clashes caused by entity features.
 :::

-### 5.2 Resolve clashes among utterances
+### Resolve conflicts among utterances

-Utterance reports sent to your mail ID are used to evaluate how well your bot utterances are designed.
-You can learn how 'similar' your utterances are within an intent and if there are any intents common in between the flows.
+Utterance reports sent to your email address help evaluate the quality of your bot's utterances.
+They provide insights into the similarity of utterances within an intent and identify any common intents across different flows.

 :::note
-It is recommended to generate an utterance report after initial Train setup and regularly at least once a month.
+It is recommended to generate an utterance report after initial **Train** setup and regularly at least once a month.
 :::

-#### 5.2.1 Conflicts within intents and FAQ's
+#### Conflicts within intents and FAQ's

-This report will point to the relationship between the two utterances as a conflict if they have a high similarity.
-It is a comparison between utterances of the same intents.
+This report identifies conflicts between two utterances if they have a high level of similarity.
+It compares utterances within the same intents.

-If the similarity is more than 50%, you must go to the respective Intents page and delete one of the similar utterances or rephrase the sentence.
+If the similarity exceeds 50%, you need to visit the respective Intents page and either delete one of the similar utterances or rephrase the sentence.

 ![](https://i.imgur.com/WCHtIPg.png)

-If the similarity is less than 50%, it can be ignored.
+If the similarity is less than 50%, ignore it.

-#### 5.2.2 Conflicts across intents and FAQ's
+#### Conflicts across intents and FAQ's

 This is a comparison between utterances of different intents.